remarkablegames/remarkablegames.github.io/_posts/2025/2025-01-26-bubble-gun.md

 We originally wanted to make it a two-player game, but we stuck with single-player to minimize scope.

-I chose [KAPLAY.js](https://kaplayjs.com/) as the game engine since I found it fast to prototype ideas.
-I bootstraped the game from [`kaplay-template`](https://github.com/remarkablegames/kaplay-template).
+I chose [KAPLAY](https://kaplayjs.com/) as the game engine since I found it fast to prototype ideas.
+I bootstrapped the game from [kaplay-template](https://github.com/remarkablegames/kaplay-template).

 We came up with five enemies: